Rethinking Functional Brain Connectome Analysis: Do Graph Deep Learning Models Help: Results

 To further investigate the impact of aggregation, we vary the graph density by retaining different percentages of the top $K\%$ edges in the graphs, so as to explicitly control the extent of aggregation.
 Notably, with $K=0$, the graphs have no edges between ROIs, so node features are transformed independently, eliminating any aggregation effects.
 To align with existing studies, the original settings of each GDL model are followed for extracting the top $K\%$ edges.
 Specifically, for models like GCN \cite{gcn}, GAT \cite{gat}, GIN \cite{gin}, GraphSage \cite{graphsgae}, NeuroGraph \cite{neurograph}, and BrainGNN \cite{braingnn}, only positive correlations between ROIs are considered as potential edges.
 This approach adheres to the common assumption that positive correlations are typically more informative in the context of functional brain networks \cite{braingnn, neurograph}.
 Conversely, for BrainGB \cite{braingb} and BrainNetTF \cite{bnt}, both positive and negative correlations are incorporated, following the methodologies described in the original papers.

-The left panels of the Fig. \ref{r2}(a)-(d) show that models like GCN, GAT, GIN, and GraphSage consistently exhibit a decline in prediction performance as the graph density increases, indicating that message aggregation does not enhance prediction accuracy and more aggregation can lead to more performance degradation in brain connectome analysis.
+The left panels of the Fig. \ref{r2} show that models like GCN, GAT, GIN, and GraphSage consistently exhibit a decline in prediction performance as the graph density increases, indicating that message aggregation does not enhance prediction and more aggregation can lead to more performance degradation.
 Similarly, BrainGB and BrainGNN demonstrate optimal performance with lower density, aligning with the notion that message aggregation may not be helpful in brain connectome analysis tasks.

 Unlike other GDL models, BrainNetTF and NeuroGraph incorporate not only message aggregation but also residual connections, which integrate the untransformed input brain connectivity with the transformed hidden embeddings.
-The right panels of the Fig. \ref{r2}(a)-(d) indicate that the performance of NeuroGraph and BrainNetTF remains relatively stable across varying graph density.
+The right panels of the Fig. \ref{r2} indicate that the performance of NeuroGraph and BrainNetTF remains relatively stable across varying graph density.
 However, when residuals are removed, as in the variants NeuroGraph w/o Res and BrainNetTF w/o Res, performance declines as density increases, consistent with other GDL models.
 This further underscores the point that message aggregation alone impairs predictive performance in brain connectome analysis.